domischi/cluster-course/02-local-w-provenance/how-to.md

 - 03: Let's do parameter sweeps fully provenanced
     - `simulation_logic.py` requires no change because we separated the run logic from the simulation logic
     - `run_one.py` requires no change but is no longer the exectued file.
-    - Now the logic to execute the parameter swee is in `run_many.py`.
+    - Now the logic to execute the parameter sweep is in `run_many.py`.
 (Detailed comments in the file) To execute this example run

           python run_many.py